-- The most commonly employed working capital metric, which assesses the overall operational liquidity of a business.
-Typically calculated as Current Assets (Accounts Receivable + Inventory) less Current Liabilities (Accounts Payable).
+Measures the overall operational liquidity of a business, typically calculated as Current Assets (Accounts Receivable + Inventory) less Current Liabilities (Accounts Payable).

 Net Working Capital as % of Sales

-- Net Working Capital as a % of Sales measures the relationship between working capital requirement and revenue, i.e., the percentage of working capital required to support further sales.
+Measures the percentage of working capital required to support further sales.
 For example, a measurement of 20% means that for every €100 of sales generated, €20 working capital will be required.
-Monitoring this metric can provide insight into working capital efficiency and requirements during periods of sales growth or decline.

 Shareholder Value Add (SVA)

-- SVA is a value-based performance measure of a company’s worth to shareholders.
+Measures a company’s worth to shareholders.
 The basic calculation is net operating profit after tax (NOPAT) minus the cost of capital from the issuance of debt and equity, based on the company’s weighted average cost of capital.
-All working capital improvements help improve SVA.

 Return on Capital Employed (ROCE)